Beef Burrito Bowl Recipe

 - Scallions: Green and white parts, thinly sliced.

-Prepping the components is so simple, and assembling the grain bowls is even easier.
+Prepping the components is so simple, and assembling the Mexican rice bowls is even easier.
 Let’s go over the steps here, then check out the recipe card for the details.

 - Prepare the rice.
-Cook your rice or reheat leftover rice, the stir in the cilantro, lime juice, and some butter or oil, if you like.
+Cook your rice or reheat leftover rice, then stir in the cilantro, lime juice, and some butter or oil, if you like.

 - Prep the other ingredients.
-Cook your taco meat, drain the beans, and chop your toppings.
+Drain the beans, and chop and assemble your other toppings.

 - Assemble the base.
 Start with a bed of rice and top it with some of the lettuce.
 Now add your taco meat.